cbrennanpoole/Qualitative-Self/README.md

 `CPR trained
 `<br>
 38. Best practices:
-`Knowledge of procurement
+`knowledge of procurement
 `<br>
     - Industry and business best practices to guide thought leadership and ensure effective procurement strategies.
     - Includes the ability to recognise value creation opportunities within the supply chain.
 39. Create and manage databases for reporting.
 `
-Insightful analysis
+insightful analysis
 `<br>
     - Maintain and update category spend and
     - Volumes.